 Creative Careers in the Arts Interviews

-Today I'm meeting with Annie Lang, a self-taught award winning designer, author, and artist from Grand Blanc, Michigan.
+Annie Lang is a self-taught award-winning designer, author, and artist from Grand Blanc, Michigan.
 Her how-to instructional books, licensed products and published magazine craft projects have found their way across six continents and into the hands and hearts of creative souls worldwide.

 Annie's business, Annie Things Possible, took root in the small Midwestern town of Holly, Michigan.
 She sold her finished handcrafted creations and artwork through local retail gift shops and at craft fairs.
 Her initial projects submissions to magazine publishers were immediately accepted and published, so she decided to go one step further and self-publish instructional painting pattern books through Easl Publications.
 In the spring of 1995, Annie Lang's first book, "Elves From My Shelves" was published.
 Twenty eight titles followed over the next eight years.
-Today, she joins our readers for a brief chat about her twenty-year career in the creative arts.
+See Annie's whimsical art projects on Creativity Portal.

 Q: What was your first job as a young woman?